-This light and flavorful soup is inspired by classic Chicken Florentine recipes, but it has some unique elements of its own.
+This light and flavorful soup is inspired by classic Chicken Florentine recipes, but it has some unique elements.
 For example, pureed white beans and a chunk of Parmesan rind add to its creaminess, while a bit of baby arugula introduces an interesting note to the overall flavor profile.
 The result is a delicious combination you’ll want to make again and again.

 Tip: To save time on busy weeknights, soak the sundried tomatoes in advance.